Skip to main content

 Retirees and Over 50s

-Best pick: Santalucia or Mapfre for combined life and funeral cover.
+Best pick: Caser for combined life and funeral cover options.
 At this age, focus on realistic coverage amounts that provide meaningful protection without excessive premiums.

 Typical cost: 25 to 60 euros per month for 50,000 to 100,000 euros coverage, age 55-65.
 Medical exams may be required.